 Specialty: Ashley has a clinical focus of working with individuals who

-identify within the LGBTQIA+ spectrums, adolescents, and with those who have experienced trauma.
+identify within the LGBTGEQIAP+ spectrums, adolescents, and with those who have experienced trauma.
 Her professional aim is to promote inclusivity in rural populations.
 She holds a certificate in Animal Assisted Interventions in Counseling, which allows her to talk with clients to see if incorporating an evaluated therapy animal into sessions would be supportive and growth-fostering.
 Ashley practices from a Feminist/Adlerian theoretical orientation but incorporates Dialectical Behavior Therapy, Cognitive Behavioral Therapy, as well as other theories into sessions.
 Ashley is also trained is Accelerated Resolution Therapy (trauma and psychological disorder

 Personal: Originally from Montana, Ashley is enjoying living in Southeastern Idaho.
 She has a multitude of hobbies including reading, knitting, weaving, spinning fiber, and playing with her animals.
 Ashley and her family have 15 ducks, three horses, three dogs, and a rabbit who is in training to be a therapy animal to work with her in sessions.